Later (talk show): 1988–1994: Bob Costas

-Sportscaster Bob Costas was the first host of Later, hosting from 1988 until 1994.

-In the summer of 1988, NBC decided to again start producing original programming in the 1:30 a.m.
-Monday-Thursday slot following an almost 5-year period—ever since NBC News Overnight went off the air in late fall 1983—during which the time slot had been vacant and local affiliates either signed off for the night or programmed the airtime themselves.
-Created and produced by Dick Ebersol, the new program was something of a break from the typical American late night TV talk show format of the era; featuring Costas and a single guest having an intense conversation for the entire half hour—without a house band, opening monologue, studio audience or guest musical performances, close to what Tom Snyder had done on Tomorrow in a similar timeslot during the 1970s and would again do on The Late Late Show in the mid-1990s.
+In 1988, NBC decided to again start producing original programming in the 1:30 a.m.
+Monday through Thursday slot following an almost five-year period—ever since the late fall 1983 cancellation of NBC News Overnight—during which the time slot had been vacant and local affiliates either signed off for the night or programmed the airtime themselves.
+NBC sportscaster Bob Costas was announced in late February 1988 as the host of a new program set to debut some six months later in August 1988.

-By the time he got hired for NBC's new late-night talk show, 36-year-old Costas had been with NBC Sports for almost a decade, most prominently as the studio host of their NFL coverage—occasionally getting to branch out into longer form interviews with various athletes.
-Additionally, since 1983, he had been making regular appearances on Late Night with David Letterman as part of the show's comedy pieces—mostly as a straight man sportscaster providing live commentary of absurd 'events' thought up by Letterman's writing staff, such as elevator or fire extinguisher races in the RCA Building and search for the Late Night baby.
-According to Costas, it was in fact Letterman—an admirer of his sports interviews—who had something to do with Costas getting what turned out to be the Later job by suggesting that the sportscaster could do a late night talk show to senior vice president of NBC Sports Dick Ebersol who had influence beyond NBC Sports owing to a close friendship with the president of NBC's entertainment division Brandon Tartikoff.
+By the time he was hired for NBC's new late-night talk show, 36-year-old Costas had been with NBC Sports for almost a decade, most prominently as the studio host of the network's NFL coverage.
+He had furthermore done play-by-play announcing for the network's baseball telecasts (alongside colour commentator Tony Kubek) and occasionally on their NCAA basketball telecasts.
+Only a month after being announced as the host of the upcoming late-night show, he was further unveiled as the host of NBC's late night coverage from the upcoming 1988 Olympics in Seoul, South Korea.
+Outside of NBC, since November 1986, he had been hosting Costas Coast to Coast, a nationally syndicated Sunday night two-hour interview show, reportedly carried weekly by over 150 radio stations, where he got to branch out into longer form interviews with various athletes.
+Additionally, since 1983, he had been making regular appearances on NBC's Late Night with David Letterman as part of the show's comedy pieces—mostly as a straight man sportscaster providing live commentary of absurd 'events' thought up by Letterman's writing staff, such as elevator or fire extinguisher races in the RCA Building and search for the Late Night baby.
+According to Costas, it was in fact Letterman—an admirer of his sports interviews—who had something to do with Costas getting what turned out to be the Later job by suggesting that the sportscaster could do a late night talk show to former NBC executive Dick Ebersol (now heading his own production company No Sleep Productions) who, despite at the moment not formally being a part of NBC's management structure, still had influence within the network owing to many personal and professional contacts including a close friendship with the president of NBC's entertainment division Brandon Tartikoff.
+Apparently, Letterman—an avid listener of Costas's Sunday night radio show—particularly liked Costas's interview with retired NFL quarterback Bart Starr and told Ebersol that "anyone who can make Bart Starr interesting for two hours deserves to have his own [television] show".